 By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

-You may have heard talk in the pet world concerning spaying or neutering your dog at an early age may increase the occurrence of certain orthopedic disorders.
+You may have heard talk in the pet world concerning spaying or neutering your pet at an early age may increase the occurrence of certain orthopedic problems in dogs.
 The reason being that removal of the testes or ovaries interrupts the production of hormones that affect bone growth plates possibly causing them to close too early.
 This may result in problems such as hip dysplasia and cranial cruciate ligament injuries.
 Does this now mean that to prevent injuries we need to stop spaying or neutering our four-legged friends?
 Well, let’s shed some light on that issue.

 The study out of the University of California –Davis studied 759 golden retrievers, one of America’s most popular breeds, over a thirteen-year period.
 They looked at the relationship of spaying and neutering in dogs being treated for hip dysplasia, cranial cruciate tears, and three types of cancers – all conditions to which the breed is predisposed.

-What they found with regards to orthopedic disorders was:
+What they found with regards to orthopedic problems in the dogs was:

 • 10% of males castrated before one year of age had hip dysplasia, double the amount of intact males